Introduction to Multilevel Modelling Using MLwiN, R, or Stata

 Terms and conditions

 Please click here to read the booking terms and conditions before completing the booking form.
-Note that it is the participant’s responsibility to ensure that the Zoom and their choice of MLwiN, R, or Stata software work on their computer in advance of the course, as the Centre for Multilevel Modelling is unable to provide technical support.
+Note that it is the participant’s responsibility to ensure that Zoom and their choice of MLwiN, R, or Stata software is up-to-date and works on their computer in advance of the course, as the Centre for Multilevel Modelling is unable to provide technical support.

 MLwiN is dedicated multilevel modelling software developed by our research team over the last 25 years.
 On this course we will be using the free teaching version of MLwiN.
 This version works with all the datasets used on the course and a wide range of other teaching datasets which come with the software.
 We will email you the teaching version prior to the start of the course.